Line Flow based SLAM: Line flow based SLAM System

 Larger uncertainty implies more unstable endpoints.
 In practice, we update the mean $\mu_\mathrm{U}$ and standard deviation $\sigma_\mathrm{U}$ of all line segment endpoints every 10 key-frames, and reject a 2D line segment if the uncertainty of at least one endpoint exceeds $\mu_\mathrm{U}+3\sigma_\mathrm{U}$.
 We further find that erroneous line matching tends to generate long 3D line segments.
 Meanwhile, a 3D line on a plane parallel to the optical axis has unstable endpoints, and is usually observed as a short line segment.
 Hence, our uncertainty criteria can reject these two kinds of 3D lines to guarantee high reliability.

-\textbf{Line flow merging.} As illustrated in Fig.~\ref{fig:LineSegmentOperation}~(d), a 3D line might be visible again after the ending of the corresponding line flow due to certain reasons such as occlusion, out of sight, severe blurring.
+\textbf{Line flow merging.} As illustrated in Fig.~\ref{fig:LineSegmentOperation_B}~(b), a 3D line might be visible again after the end of the corresponding line flow due to certain reasons, such as occlusion, out of sight, and severe blurring.
 These two 3D lines tied to two separate line flows should be merged.
 We merge two 3D lines $\mathbf{L}^{j_1}$ and $\mathbf{L}^{j_2}$ with their line flows if they are collinear and overlapping.
-Assuming that the number of 2D observed line segment set of $\mathbf{L}^{j_1}$ is larger than the number of 2D observed line segment set of $\mathbf{L}^{j_2}$, we merge the set of 2D observed line segment of $\mathbf{L}^{j_2}$ into the set of 2D observed line segment of $\mathbf{L}^{j_1}$.
-3D endpoints are updated by computing the mean of back-projected 3D endpoint within the new set of 2D line segments.
+Assuming that the number of 2D observed line segments of $\mathbf{L}^{j_1}$ is larger than that of $\mathbf{L}^{j_2}$, we merge the set of 2D observations of $\mathbf{L}^{j_2}$ into the set of observations of $\mathbf{L}^{j_1}$.
+3D endpoints are updated by computing the mean of back-projected 3D endpoints within the new set of 2D line segments.

-\textbf{Local bundle adjustment.} Local bundle adjustment is performed by minimizing the reprojection error of points and line segments:
+\textbf{Local bundle adjustment.} Local bundle adjustment is performed by minimizing the reprojection errors of points and line segments:

 where we optimize the camera poses $\mathbf{T}_\varphi$, line segments $\mathbf{L}$ and points $\mathbf{P}$ in the covisibility graph.
-When we process the current keyframe, the camera poses $\mathbf{T}_\varphi$ include the current keyframe and its connected keyframes in the local map.
-Other keyframes are included in the optimization but remain fixed.
+All the keyframes in the covisibility graph are close in the 3D space.
+For simplicity, when we process the current keyframe, the camera poses $\mathbf{T}_\varphi$ include only those of the current keyframe and its connected keyframes in the local graph.
 Two keyframes are connected when they share sufficient 3D features.
-A local map of the processed keyframe collects the connected keyframes near the processed keyframe in 3D space.
+The other keyframes are included in the optimization but remain fixed.

 We check the line reprojection errors within the line flow.
-When the number of outliers is larger than half of the total number of the line segments within the line flow, we delete the line flow.
+When the number of outliers is larger than half of the total number of line segments within the line flow, we delete the line flow.
 In addition, we re-compute the mean of 3D back-projected endpoints from 2D line segments to update 3D endpoints.

 \textbf{Loop closure.} When we detect a loop closure using the method in~\cite{Mur-Artal2014}, we update all the keyframes and the map with a similarity transformation to eliminate scale drifts.
 A two-step strategy is implemented to accelerate the convergence.
 First, following~\cite{Mur-Artal2014}, we obtain observed pose-pose constraints with $\mathbf{T}^o_{i,j}$, $\mathbf{T}_{i,j} \in \mathbf{T}_{\phi} $ to perform a pose graph optimization: